Cytomegalovirus Immune Globulin (Intravenous-Human)

 How do I store and/or throw out Cytomegalovirus Immune Globulin?

-- If you need to store cytomegalovirus immune globulin at home, talk with your doctor, nurse, or pharmacist about how to store it.
+- If you need to store cytomegalovirus immune globulin (intravenous-human) at home, talk with your doctor, nurse, or pharmacist about how to store it.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.